SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 A little training and reinforcement will go a long way when the time comes for you to use your medical preparedness skills.

-Build a Library
+2. Build a Medical Preparedness Library

 The time has come to start your own extensive medical library.
 You should buy classics like the Merck Manual but also look into books about Doomsday Medicine.

 This will teach you about how to respond to things when the medical system has collapsed.

 3. Start Playing with IFAKs and Trauma Kits

 Finally, you need to start playing with your gear.
 Buy an IFAK (Individual First Aid Kit) and a Trauma kit and start playing with the items inside.
 This can make a huge difference.

 Having the right gear is one thing but knowing how to use that gear is another thing entirely.

 Bonus: How to Make Pemmican, the Original Survival Food